As international students, it can be daunting to understand Australia’s electoral system and what rights you may have.

 So, what if you do not possess voting rights as an international student?
 Does that mean there’s no point in getting involved in local city councils?
 Or are there potential benefits of getting involved regardless of voting rights?

-Kasun Kalhara, an international student leader, has been living in Brisbane for the past five years and has been volunteering his time with the Brisbane City Council.
-Similar to Manfred, Kasun believes that he is unable to vote in local city council elections due to being an international student.
+Kasun Kalhara, a former international student, has volunteered with the Brisbane City Council.
+However, Kasun could not vote in local city council elections as an international student.

 Kasun shared with us that “despite being unable to vote, being involved with the local city council has provided me with a sense of belonging and a greater understanding of the local activities and culture”.